 A Summer Adventure Camp in Southwest Montana for Teens

-Adventure with us in Montana - where wide blue skies are accented by ranges of beautiful, rugged mountain peaks surrounding vast, picturesque river valleys, filled with ample opportunities to sight some of Montana’s abundant wildlife.
+Adventure with us in Montana’s Yellowstone Country – where wide blue skies are accented by beautiful, rugged mountain peaks surrounding vast, picturesque river valleys, filled with abundant wildlife.
 These pristine landscapes, paired with warm, dry days that become cool, summery nights, are what make this camp truly fantastic.

-Campers who attend this teen summer camp in Montana are ready to have fun.
+Alpengirls who attend this camp are ready to have fun!
 They are eager to try tons of new, adventurous activities, and are excited to explore one of the most beautiful locations in the world.
-This camp itinerary does not disappoint; in just under two weeks we’ll go swimming, horseback riding, rock climbing, white water rafting, backpacking, kayaking and more!
-All of this amazing adventure, while also touring unforgettable Yellowstone National Park.
+This camp itinerary does not disappoint; in just under two weeks, we’ll go swimming, horseback riding, rock climbing, whitewater rafting, backpacking, and kayaking, while also getting the chance to tour the unforgettable Yellowstone National Park.

-The Montana & Yellowstone Adventure will certainly enrich the life of any camper looking to expand their comfort zone and meet their inner adventuress.
+The Montana and Yellowstone Adventure will certainly enrich the life of any camper looking to expand their comfort zone and meet their inner adventuress!

-Day 1: Arriving in Bozeman, MT at the Yellowstone International Airport, your Alpenguides are excited to greet you and introduce you to southwest Montana and your camp group.
+Arriving in Bozeman, MT, at the Bozeman-Yellowstone International Airport, your Alpenguides are excited to greet you and introduce you to southwest Montana and your camp group.
 Icebreakers and name games abound as you get to know your fellow Alpengirls and guides.
 We’ll hop into the van and drive to our campsite, where we’ll learn how to set up our tents and cook a deliciously fresh camp meal.
 As the sun sinks below the horizon, you’ll feel calm as the sound of the flowing river nearby sings you to sleep.

-Day 3: The adventure never stops as we head from rock to ride and river.
-It’s an action packed day with a Horseback Riding & Rafting combo!
+The adventure never stops as we head from harnesses and rocks to saddles and rivers – it’s an action packed day with a horseback riding and rafting combo!

 Saddle up, ladies, it’s time to ride!
 We’ll get an introduction to horseback riding before donning our helmets and climbing aboard our trusty steeds.
 Our western trail ride will take us into the pristine Cinnabar Basin near Yellowstone Park.
 Beautiful scenery, blooming wildflowers and big mountain views are just a few of the many highlights of today’s ride.

-Next up, our professional raft guides will take us on a rip-roarin’ Class II-III rafting adventure down the Yellowstone River, complete with splashing, soaking, and tons of smiling!
+Next up, we’ll meet our professional raft guides who will take us on a rip-roarin’ Class II-III rafting adventure down the Yellowstone River, complete with splashing, soaking, and tons of smiling!
 Watch out for the big splashes at “Wake up”, “Sleeping Giant”, and "Queen of the Waters" rapids!

-Days 7-10: Backpacking is the best part of camp ~ it's where you become closer to your group, get off the grid, feel good about yourself, gain from your physical challenges and discover your inner power by being immersed in nature.
-Lace up your hiking boots and roll up your sleeping pad, because today is the day that we start our backpacking trip.
 Before we leave, our Alpenguides will walk us through proper packing procedure and give us a lesson on how to adjust and carry our backpacks.
 Lightening our load and taking only the essentials, we’ll leave the van behind, grab our cameras and backpack for 4 days for a round-trip total of about 20 miles in the Spanish Peaks.
-We'll spend one of these days on a day hike to swim in a high mountain lake.
+We'll spend one of these days on a day-hike to swim in a high mountain lake.
 Backpacking affords us sweeping views of pointed peaks and glacier-cut valleys, close-ups of wildflowers and alpine meadows, and sights like we’ve never seen before.

-Day 11: We’ll take showers before having a final day visiting downtown Bozeman for a quick stop at the local ice cream shop!
-Tonight, we’ll have our traditional end of session awards ceremony and exchange contact information with the friends that we’ve made.
+After a well-deserved lie-in and leisurely breakfast, we’ll spend our final day visiting downtown Bozeman for shopping and maybe even a quick stop at the local ice cream stand!
+Tonight, we’ll have our traditional End of Session Awards ceremony and pizza party, and exchange contact information with the friends that we’ve made.

 Trip Campsites & Amenities